wilsonify/wilsonify.github.io/content/recipes/ROASTED BEET AND QUINOA SALAD155.md

 well.

-5 When the beets are done, fold those ruby red bitches right in to the quinoa.
+5 When the beets are done, fold those ruby red   right in to the quinoa.
 Add salt and

 pepper to taste.
 Serve this salad at room temperature or refrigerate until cold.